aws-samples/amazon-sagemaker-reusable-components/README.md

         ParameterKey=SCPortfolioPrincipalRoleArn,ParameterValue=$SM_EXECUTION_ROLE
 ```

-Wait until CloudFormation stack successfully deployed into your account and proceed with the next step.
+Wait until CloudFormation stack is successfully deployed into your account and proceed with the next step.

 ### Add permissions to Service Catalog launch IAM role
 AWS Service Catalog uses a default [`AmazonSageMakerServiceCatalogProductsLaunchRole` IAM role](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol-sc.html) to launch CloudFormation templates with SageMaker projects.
 This role is automatically created during provisioning of SageMaker Studio if you enable SageMaker Projects for Studio users.

 To deploy our Feature Store ingestion product as a SageMaker project, this role needs additional permissions.
-The all needed permissions are defined in a [managed policy](cfn-templates/sm-sc-policies.yaml), which we must attach to
+All needed permissions are defined in a [managed policy](cfn-templates/sm-sc-policies.yaml), which we must attach to
  `AmazonSageMakerServiceCatalogProductsLaunchRole` role before we can start SageMaker project deployment.
 First, deploy the managed policy via the provided CloudFormation template:
 ```sh